KhalidObaide/mapsi/README.md

 # mapsi
-A path finding Visualizer made in Vue.js
+A map Generator and path finding Visualizer made in Vue.js

 ## Project Setup
 ```bash